-The proposed Homepage design does have a keyword rich navigation menu, and has links to Google Maps, a link to a calendar (probably an integration with Google Docs) and a link to the organization’s online library.
-It also has a dedicated Image Slider that can be used as a Latest News section, or can be a slider showcasing the organization’s primary activities and beliefs, which is great for branding.
+The proposed Homepage design does have a keyword rich navigation menu and has links to Google Maps, a link to a calendar (probably an integration with Google Docs) and a link to the organization’s online library.
+It also has a dedicated Image Slider that can be used as a Latest News section or can be a slider showcasing the organization’s primary activities and beliefs, which is great for branding.

-Below it are three text entries that can be used for the organization to showcase secondary activities or alike.
+Below it is three text entries that can be used for the organization to showcase secondary activities or alike.
 So, if the website uses this wireframe construct well, and populates the fields correctly, this homepage can be a good and effective tool for online branding and marketing of the organization.

 A homepage that has a good wireframe design to work with is set to become a good and effective part of the branding and marketing campaign.
 But as people say, the greatest enemy of a great page is a relatively good page.

 So, a website can always get better by keeping tabs on visitor behavior on the site and pay close attention to how colors, shapes, fonts, placements of elements and tone of voice affect visitor behavior.
 There are best practices that can be followed in the initial design, but after a while, Google Website Optimizer can greatly help webmasters to test different elements and see which design works better.